jeffdn/rust-canteen/README.md

 - `<path:name>` will greedily take all path data contained, returns a `String`
   - ex: `cnt.add_route("/static/<path:name>", &[Method::Get], utils::static_file)` will
   serve anything in the `/static/` directory as a file

+After the handlers are attached to routes, the next step is to simply start the server.
+Any time a request is received, it is dispatched with the associated handler to a threadpool worker.
+The worker notifies the parent process when it's finished, and then the response is transmitted back to the client.
+Pretty straightforward stuff!

+## Example

 ```rust
 extern crate canteen;